t04glovern/aws-greener-grass/.blog/greengrass-secure-tunnel/README.md

-# Greengrass - Secure Tunnel
+# Greengrass - Secure Tunneling

 ## Introduction

-AWS IoT Secure Tunnel is a managed proxy meant for devices positioned behind secure firewalls on remote sites.
+AWS IoT Secure Tunneling is a managed proxy meant for devices positioned behind secure firewalls on remote sites.
 A secure tunnel can be created using temporary credentials allowing access to the device on configurable ports.
 The secure tunneling process requies a bidirectional link to be estabilished before communication can proceed.

 This post aims to demisify the setup and management process of AWS IoT Secure Tunneling by demonstrating an end to end example.